ericclemmons/per-env/README.md

 A fork of Eric Clemmons's [per-env](https://github.com/ericclemmons/per-env) with the following changes:

-* uses yarn instead of npm
+* uses yarn or npm
 * works on windows too